-Another utility is chainer.testing.assert_allclose() function.
+Another utility is assert_allclose() function.
 This is similar to numpy.testing.assert_allclose() function.
 The difference is that Chainer's version accepts CPU and GPU arrays as inputs.
-We can mix them in one invocation of chainer.testing.assert_allclose().
+We can mix them in one invocation of assert_allclose().
 The default values of optional arguments are also different.

 Here is a typical usage of gradient checking utilities.
-This is a test example of functions.relu() function from chainer import testing f = lambda: (F.relu(x).data,) gx, = gradient_check.numerical_grad(f, (x.data,), (y.grad,))
+This is a test example of functions.relu() function f = lambda: (F.relu(x).data,) gx, = gradient_check.numerical_grad(f, (x.data,), (y.grad,))